bbgit/bbgit.github.io/README.md

-### Conditions as of March 7, 2025 at 7:27:51 AM CST
+### Conditions as of March 7, 2025 at 7:33:11 AM CST

 Temperature: 33.20 &deg;F

 Feels like: 33.20 &deg;F

-Humidity: 94%
+Humidity: 92%

-Wind Direction: WSW
+Wind Direction: NNE

 Windspeed: 0.0 mph